TeachBooks/learn-programming/book/environments.md

 ### Choosing an Environment Manager

 If you are a student, chances are the choice of environment manager has already been made for you.
-If not, you have a choice to make!
+At TU Delft conda is used for creating a consistent python environment on TU Delft computers.
+Therefore, in many courses this same environment is used.

 The use of Python virtual environments (`venv`) should be seen as an alternative to `conda` (especially if you installed Anaconda or Miniconda).
 If you are working primarily with Python packages available on `conda-forge` or PyPI, a `conda` environments will most likely work the same (and can also be easily selected from within VS Code).
 However, Python virtual environments (`venv`) can be created much more quickly than `conda` environments, and may enable you to manage your Python packages more efficiently in future projects.